-- (a) Find the authoritative name server for HAW Hamburg. - (b) Can a DNS query tell you whether there is IPv6 support for the HAW website? - (c) Does the HAW domain support DNSSEC? - (d) Request an A record for a domain using dig, e.g., haw-hamburg.de, and observe the requests with a sniffer.
+- (a) Find the authoritative name server for HAW Hamburg. - (b) Can a DNS query tell you whether there is IPv6 support for the HAW website? - (c) Does the HAW domain support DNSSEC? - (d) Request an A record for a domain using dig with 8.8.8.8 as the DNS resolver, e.g., haw-hamburg.de, and observe the requests with a sniffer.
 Does this match your expectations?
-Compare your observation to an ANY request to whitehouse.gov.
+Compare your observation to an ANY request to peacecorps.gov.